Weekly Update from Rich Muny, VP of Player Relations

 Poker Advocacy with Rich Muny Webcast

-On this week’s show, 2004 WSOP Main Event Champion & PPA Board Member Greg Raymer joined me for a discussion on the WSOP, poker and poker activism.
-Please be sure to check it out.
+On this week’s show, in an encore webcast, poker pro Jamie Kerstetter joined me for a discussion on poker and poker activism.
+Please be sure to check it out!

 Poker Advocacy with Rich Muny airs live Tuesdays at 8 pm ET/5 pm PT on OnTilt Radio.
 Each show features great guests and the best discussion on poker legislation.
 Please be sure to tune in every Tuesday evening at www.ontiltradio.com.